 Treatment is generally safe and effective for most skin types and colours, except for very dark skin.

 Generally, after your consultation, each procedure takes around 30 minutes depending on the size of the area being treated.

 How quickly does it work?

 Most people see a visible difference over the course of their treatments.
-During your initial consultation, Registered Nurse, Lacey Boyd, will recommend a treatment schedule for maximum results.
+During your initial consultation, Registered Nurse Brittany Fenwick will recommend a treatment schedule for maximum results.

 I’ve heard you can burn the skin, will that happen?

-Registered Nurse, Lacey Boyd, will often do a test patch prior to any treatment to determine the best settings for your skin and reduce the risk of any side effects.
+Registered Nurse Brittany Fenwick, will often do a test patch prior to any treatment to determine the best settings for your skin and reduce the risk of any side effects.
 Expect to have a patch test at your initial consultation, and return for treatment a week or so later.
 Winter is a great time to have IPL treatments, and you should have a healthy regard for the sun prior to and after treatment, as sun exposure can increase the risk of side effects or pigment coming back.
-You should wear your recommended sun protection every day.
+You should wear your recommended sun protection every day of the year.